JaneliaSciComp/transfero/README.md

 15. Edit the `copy_into_production.py` file, adding a new e.g. wilsonrobot entry to the `username_from_user_index` list.

-16. Commit your changes, push, then run the `copy_into_production.py` script.
+16. Commit your changes, push, tag it, then run the `copy_into_production.py` script.

+17. If you're setting up Transfero to launch FlyDiscoAnalysis, update the `copy_into_production.py` file for FlyDiscoAnalysis.

+18. If you're setting up Transfero to launch FlyDiscoAnalysis, create a new e.g. wilsonrobot_configuration.m in the FDA repo, and set the fields appropriately.

+19. If you're setting up Transfero to launch FlyDiscoAnalysis, commit, tag, and push the updated FDA repo.

+20. If you're setting up Transfero to launch FlyDiscoAnalysis, run the `copy_into_production.py` script for it.

+21. On submit, as e.g. wilsonrobot, run the `transfero/turn_on_transfero.py` script to set up the cron job to run at 10 pm every evening.

+That should do it.